FAQ

 Michelle Vogel's "Gene Tierney - A Biography"

-the "Films in Review" article9.Q: Anything else?
+the "Films in Review" article

 9.A: Oh yes.
 This group doesn't take itself too seriously.
 And neither should you.
 It should be a fun group.
 So be nice to each other and share the ladies you are fond of.
 This is not a matter of life and death.
 I have seen so much crap on usenet lately and I am sick and tired of it.